Whysoserioussonn/MERNProject2/README.md

 ## Future Developments
 - Add a field to upload a picture of the repair/maintence problem
 - Add more roles such as Assistant Manager or Assistant Admin
-- Create some type of notitification back to Manager when repair is complete
+- Create an employee chatroom

 ## Screenshots